guacamole-hunter/calvin/README.md

 ### Usage

-1. **Upload Manuals**: Before asking questions, ensure you've uploaded the relevant manuals.
+1. **Upload Manuals**: Before asking questions, ensure you've included the relevant manuals in the root folder with correct file structure.
 Calvin will process and index them for searching.
 2. **Ask Away**: Type in your question in the provided text box and hit "Send".
 Calvin will search through the manuals and provide you with instructions based on the most relevant information.

 ## Support